KalBartal/Band-Name-Generator/README.md

 # Band Name Generator

-This is my coding challenge submission for day #1 of the 100 Days of (Python)Code - instructor-led training.
+This is my coding challenge submission for day #1 of the 100 Days of Code: The Complete Python Pro Bootcamp - instructor-led training.

 This simple application takes 2 inputs and generates a band name from them.